telepresenceio/telepresence/docs/user-guide/getting-started.md

 ### Using Telepresence for the first time

-**Important:** Note that starting `telepresence` the first time may take a little while, since Kubernetes needs to download the server-side image.
+**Important:** Starting `telepresence` the first time may take a little while, since Kubernetes needs to download the server-side image.

 We'll start by trying out one specific feature: Telepresence allows you to forward traffic from Kubernetes to a local process.